orlandov/node-hydracp/README.md

 # DESCRIPTION

-The `hydrap` library provides a way to lauch child node processes and then send and receive messages.
+The `hydracp` library provides a way to lauch child node processes and then send and receive messages.
 It does not rely on on-disk sockets.

+# TODO

+- Add ability to create and destroy arbitrary socketpair streams to child processes.

 # AUTHOR